 In Moore v.
 United States, 160 U.S. 268, 269 (1895), the Supreme Court defined embezzlement in the following terms:

 The requirement that the defendant act with the intent to deprive the owner of his property makes embezzlement a specific intent crime.
 See United States v.
 May, 625 F.2d 186, 189-90 (8th Cir.
 1980).
-It should be noted, however, that the intent required to violate the law is not an intent to deprive another of his property permanently.
-Therefore, even if an individual intends to return the property, his actions are still criminal.
-In short, restitution is no defense to embezzlement.
-See United States v.
-Powell, 294 F. Supp. at 1355.
+It should be noted, however, that the intent required to violate the law is not an intent to deprive another of his/her property permanently.
+Therefore, even if an individual intends to return the property, his/her actions are still illegal.
+In short, restoration of the property illegally taken is no defense to embezzlement.
+See Powell, supra at 1355.

 [cited in JM 9-46.100]